 We create financial products that give technology founders faster liquidity, downside protection, and institutional-grade wealth creation — years before a traditional exit.
+Together, these products let founders swing bigger, hit harder, and perform better.

-When a company gets hot, its carefully built cap table starts to unravel — right as an IPO comes into view.
+Read →When a company gets hot, its carefully built cap table starts to unravel — right as an IPO comes into view.
 The squeeze hits on three fronts at once.
 Here's how the best operators get ahead of it.

 Read →The founder takes the most risk, works the most hours, and stands last in line to get paid.
 Everyone else at the cap table negotiated themselves a floor.
 Here's the case that founders should too.